Lenders-Cooperative/django-twilio-2fa/README.md

 * `icon`: Font Awesome 5 icon classes (return `None` to not use an icon)
 * `label`: Label string

+### `TIMEOUT_CB`

+This callback is triggered on each verification request and should return the timeout timestamp for the current user as a `DateTime` instance or `None` if no timeout exists.

+Arguments sent to this callback:
+* `user`: User instance

 ## Signals

 All signal names are prefixed `twilio_2fa_`.